 I would suggest avoiding the window and middle seats in the last row since proximity to the galley may cause some noise disturbance (nothing too bad though).

 British Airways First Class Vs Business Class Amenity Kit

 The BA First Class Amenity kit is not one of the best airline amenity kits in the world; it is adequate.
 There is different content for men and women.
-The stylish, grey coloured bag features a BA leather logo on the front and the word “First” imprinted on the leather zipper pull.
-The men’s bag contains shave gel, revitalizer moisturizer, lip balm, deodorant stick, and eye gel from London based, grooming emporium for men, The Refinery, in addition to essentials such as such as a pen, eyeshades, socks, earplugs, hairbrush and razor.
+The stylish, grey-colored bag features a BA leather logo on the front and the word “First” imprinted on the leather zipper pull.
+The men’s bag contains shave gel, revitalizer moisturizer, lip balm, deodorant stick, and eye gel from London based, grooming emporium for men, The Refinery, in addition to essentials such as a pen, eyeshades, socks, earplugs, hairbrush, and razor.